VenimK/gmmmkvsubsextract/fyne-gui/README.md

 This project provides two applications:
 1. **CLI Version** - Command-line tool for extracting subtitles from MKV files
 2. **GUI Version** - Fyne-based graphical application with enhanced features including PGS to SRT conversion

+## What's New in v1.6

+- **Enhanced Drag and Drop**: Improved drag and drop functionality in both Extract and Insert Subtitles tabs
+- **Consistent User Experience**: File dropping now works reliably across all application tabs
+- **Visual Feedback**: Better visual indicators when files are dropped

 ## What's New in v1.5